SwapnaBru/Day-04-Copy-that-cat-/README.txt

-Cats help us out through through the floats and master css lay-out.
+In this projects cats the ruling species of internet help out through the floats and master css lay-outs.
+Aren't cats the best?